lilxyzw/VRCLightVolumes/Documentation/HowToUse_PointLightVolumes.md

 Press `Bake Shadow Mask` in your **Light Volumes Setup** component or simply rebake your scene lighting to bake your shadow mask.

+If you bake a shadow mask for an **Additive Volume**, this shadow mask will work as a **Multiplicative** shadow mask.
+It's very useful if you want to add more shadows on top.
+Why it's multiplicative instead of additive?
+It's because shadows works this way: to accumulate more shadows, you need to multiply the masks instead of adding them together.

 > [!Important]
 > Shadow Masks baking doesn't support transparent or semi-transparent mesh materials!
 So, if you have meshes like glass, water or foliage, disable them completely while baking shadow masks!

 > [!Warning]
-> If you changed volume `Resolution` and pressed `Bake Shadow Mask` in your **Light Volumes Setup** component to rebake shadow mask, it will generate the wrong shadow mask UVW and will just not work correctly. `Resolution` must stay the same as for the baked light volume textures.
-If you want to change `Resolution`, please, rebake the whole scene.
+> If you changed volume `Resolution` and pressed `Bake Shadow Mask` in your **Light Volumes Setup**, it will generate the wrong shadow mask UVW and will just not work correctly. `Resolution` must stay the same as for the baked light volume textures.
+If you changed `Resolution`, please, rebake the whole scene.

 > [!IMPORTANT]
 > Each Light Volume can support a maximum of **4 shadow-casting point lights** that intersects with each other.